CELTA Courses Dublin

 To be accepted for the CELTA course in Dublin, Ireland applicants must fulfil the following criteria:

-- No previous teaching experience or training is required, but candidates must: Be 20 years old by the commencement date of the course.
-(Candidates can be accepted over 18 at the centre's discretion.)
+- No previous teaching experience or training is required, but candidates must: Be 18 years old by the commencement date of the course.

 - Candidates should normally have a standard of education equivalent to that required for entry into higher education, meaning having completed High School at least.
 However, applicants who do not have formal qualifications may be accepted if the screening tasks suggest that they are likely to complete the course successfully).